ganeshteja/SNELL/README.md

 # SNELL
-Implementation of SNELL protocol for Remote ID in drones
+Code for the implementation and testing of Selective Authenticated Pilot Location Disclosure for Remote ID-enabled Drones (SNELL) protocol on ESP32 microcontroller in Arduino platform.